 The AMSE is full of interactive exhibits, easy-to-understand informational displays, and live demonstrations.
-It’s the home base for the programs and events presented by the National Park Service as part of the Manhattan Project National Historic Park and admission is included when you register to take a Department of Energy bus tour.
+It serves as home base for the programs and events presented by the National Park Service as part of the Manhattan Project National Historic Park and your Department of Energy bus tour includes admission.

 Which brings me to…